Chicken feet. The feets of the chicken. Boys and girls, that's what we're talking about today.

 Why You Should Be Eating Chicken Feet

-Because your body needs lots of vitamins, trace minerals, collagen, and calcium.
+Because your body needs lots of vitamins, minerals, collagen, and calcium.
 That's why.

 Most of us are familiar with the health benefits of homemade bone broth.
 Truly, as a real food enthusiast, I cannot stress the importance of drinking bone broth enough.
 It should be everyone’s ‘bread and butter’.
 A staple.
 A companion that lives long by your side.
 “In most every culture throughout history has used bone broth for its nutritional significance, versatility and overall deliciousness.
 Chinese medicine practitioners use bone broth to strengthen the kidney, support digestive systems and build blood.
 The term“Jewish penicillin” is used for chicken soup, known to inhibit cell inflammation and mitigate cold symptoms.
 And the English sip beef tea, or beef broth, used since the Victorian era.”

 Bone broth has been known for centuries to aid in joint health, immunity, gut health, and more.
 Nutrients are pulled from the bones and cartilage, slowly swirling into a liquid gold – rich in vitamins, minerals, and feel good-ness.

 Yes, feel good-ness is a technical medical term.
 I looked it up…

 Bone marrow carries oxygen to our to our cells.
 Collagen builds the cells in our brains and bones.
 It rebuilds damaged cells in our intestines.

 Adding chicken feet to that pot ‘o stock ups the anty.
 Chicken foot stock is like stock on steroids.
 Chicken feet are comprised of entirely bones, tendons, and cartilage.
 Gross, right?